Succession Planning – A Proven Process

 Phase Four – Grading the readiness of each candidate to step into the new role

 Phase Five – Evaluating the primary strategic objectives the board seeks in the next leader – Transformation, continuation, expansion, growth, enhanced member engagement, expanded community involvement, or taking it to the next level.

 Phase Six – Succession at a Glance (SAAG) – a complete overview of steps one through four, including candidate evaluations, leadership style preferences, alignment with the organization’s core values and mission, and recommendations for each candidate’s ability to fulfill the board’s primary objectives.
-Also included will be recommendations about the process of rolling out the succession plan and announcing the rankings of the candidates.
+Also included are recommendations about rolling out the succession plan and announcing the rankings of the candidates.
 This would be coupled with recommendations for each candidate regarding their development needs.